KingLouie1994/cengos-cars-backend/README.md

 # cengos-cars-backend
-This is the backend of my first full stack project
+This is the backend of my first full stack projec.
+A platform to buy and sell cars.